 After completing your pegboard installation, the real fun can begin.
 Whatever you’re planning to hang on your board, it’s important to think about the arrangement of your items carefully.

 As The Crafty Organizer pointed out in her video, you’ll want to keep the items you use most often within easy reach.
 If you’ve hung your board so that you can access it while sitting down – for example, from a workbench or craft table – try hanging your favorite tools along the bottom of your board.
 This will mean you won’t need to interrupt your workflow by standing or reaching up to grab the tools you need.

 At PegBoarder, you’ll find a wide variety of pegboard hooks and accessories in our web shop.
 Whether you’re looking for a handy place to keep your oil rag or somewhere to stash your extra ribbon, we’ve got an assortment of high-quality metal shelves, racks, and baskets to keep your miscellaneous items safe.

-We stock J hooks, L hooks, extra-long hooks, plier holders, and screwdriver holders.
-Although the last two are perfectly shaped to fulfil their purpose, don’t let the product names put you off if you won’t be hanging these items on your board – as The Crafty Organizer showed us, they also make excellent holders for scissors and other handheld tools.
+We stock J hooks, L hooks, long hooks, plier holders, and screwdriver holders.
+Although the last two are perfectly shaped to fulfil their purpose, don’t let the product names put you off if you won’t be hanging these items on your board – as The Crafty Organizer showed us, they also make excellent pegboard tool holders for scissors and other handheld tools.

 The best thing about a pegboard is that you can rearrange your hooks whenever you like.
 That means you can out different arrangements until you find the perfect layout for you.
 With the right design, your custom pegboard won’t just solve your storage woes – it will also double up as a versatile addition to your décor!